grafana/xk6-ts/README.md

 ## Features

-In enhanced compatibility mode the test script will be loaded using [esbuild](https://esbuild.github.io/).
+In enhanced compatibility mode the test script will be loaded using (embedded) [esbuild](https://esbuild.github.io/).
 Most of the esbuild features will be available in script.

  - TypeScript language support
     ```bash